Sabelo-Sabs/python-database-mastery/README.md

-Got it — you want this **properly formatted**, fixed from messy copy-paste formatting, with clean code blocks, proper markdown structure, and no broken bullets.

-Here’s your **correctly formatted version**:

----

 # python-database-mastery

 A structured walkthrough of the **"Python Database Mastery: Dive into SQLAlchemy & Alembic"** Udemy course — including notes, examples, projects, and personal insights.